vroablec/notebook-navigator/docs/intro-video-script.md

 [pause]

 If you set a custom sort for a folder, it's remembered.
 Navigate away and come back... your preference is still there.
+Appearance and sort order settings are also synced between all your devices.

 [short pause]